LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Introduction

 \item \textbf{One-hour Fine-tuning.} Thanks to our lightweight adaption modules with zero-initialized gating, the training convergence of LLaMA-Adapter costs less than one hour on 8 A100 GPUs, which are three times faster than Alpaca.

-\item \textbf{Plug with Expertise.} For different scenarios, it is flexible to insert their respective adapters and endow LLaMA with different expert knowledge.
-Thus, it suffices to store a 1.2M adapter within each context, other than a complete copy of the 7B model.
+\item \textbf{Plug with Expertise.} For different scenarios, it is flexible to insert their respective adapters to endow LLaMA with different expert knowledge or new modality input.
+Thus, it suffices to store a 1.8M adapter within each context, other than a complete copy of the 13G LLaMA.

-\item \textbf{Multi-modal Instruction.} Besides textual instruction, our approach can also take images as input for multi-modal reasoning.
-By adding image tokens into adaption prompts, LLaMA-Adapter performs competitively on ScienceQA~\cite{scienceqa} and COCO Caption~\cite{chen2015microsoft} benchmarks.
+\item \textbf{Multi-modal Reasoning.} Besides language instruction, our approach can also incorporate an image encoder via zero-initialized attention to become a multi-modal LLM.
+Compared to concurrent works~\citep{llava,zhu2023minigpt}, LLaMA-Adapter showcases higher tuning efficiency with competitive reasoning capacity on MME~\citep{fu2023mme}, MMBench~\citep{liu2023mmbench}, and LVLM-eHub~\citep{xu2023lvlm} benchmarks.

 \end{itemize}